We did it!

-On Palestine, on climate, migrant rights, economic and social justice – we’ve pushed politicians to stand up for our future.
+On Palestine, on climate, on migrant rights, economic and social justice – we demanded better and we elected new MPs who can stand up for our future.

-Join the powerful movement of grassroots groups and individuals who are making this election a tipping point for justice.
+Together our movement of grassroots groups made this election a tipping point for justice.

 First Name(Required)